matjazt/SvcWatchDog/README.md

 ﻿# SvcWatchDog

-[**SvcWatchDog**](https://github.com/matjazt/**SvcWatchDog**) is a Windows utility that operates like a Win32 service, enabling the execution and monitoring of virtually any non-interactive application.
+[**SvcWatchDog**](https://github.com/matjazt/SvcWatchDog) is a Windows utility that operates like a Win32 service, enabling the execution and monitoring of virtually any non-interactive application.
 By handling service-related functionality, it eliminates the need for developers to integrate their applications directly with the Win32 service system, while also enhancing reliability through robust monitoring mechanisms.
+The utility consists of a single executable file and requires a single JSON configuration file.
+It is programmed in C++ and is designed to be as independent as possible, while remaining easy to integrate into your software.

+## How it works

+**SvcWatchDog** integrates seamlessly with the Windows services system, functioning as a dedicated Windows service.
+It manages the lifecycle of a configured application, ensuring that it starts and stops in sync with the Windows service.
+Additionally, it continuously monitors the application's state, **automatically restarting** it if an unexpected termination occurs.
-The program automatically detects when the application terminates and restarts it as needed.
-Additionally, it can be configured to listen for regular UDP "pings" from the application, confirming its operational state.
-If the application fails to send a ping within a defined timeframe, **SvcWatchDog** will restart it, helping to recover from unexpected hangs or crashes that do not result in termination.
+To verify the application's operational status, **SvcWatchDog** can listen for **UDP pings** sent by the application at regular intervals.
+If a ping is not received within the defined timeout, the watchdog assumes the application has become unresponsive and restarts it — helping to recover from hangs or silent failures that do not result in termination.

-To facilitate a controlled shutdown, **SvcWatchDog** creates a global Win32 event and shares its name with the application, allowing it to monitor the event and gracefully terminate when requested.
-The utility is designed to be lightweight and simple to use.
-It consists of a single executable file and requires a single JSON configuration file.
+Unlike a full-fledged service manager, **SvcWatchDog** is designed to run only a **single application per instance**.
+However, **multiple instances** can operate simultaneously, each configured separately with distinct names and configuration files.
+Each instance runs as an independent Windows service, making it possible to manage multiple applications using **SvcWatchDog**.
+Both configuration and service files can be bundled with your software, allowing **SvcWatchDog** to operate discreetly in the background — except for the MIT license requirements, which must be acknowledged.

 ## Features

 - Windows service integration
 - Auto-restart applications
 - Support for graceful shutdown